 Homestays/ renting a room in someone’s own house

 This is an ideal temporary accommodation option for when you first arrive.
 Staying in someone’s home is also a good idea if apartments and studios are too expensive and you just don’t think you are right for a hostel.
-Aside from price, the main benefit with this option is that you will stay with a local host (can be a single person, couple or family) who will provide a welcoming, comfortable base and be able to provide useful info on living and settling in the area.
+Aside from price, the main benefit with this option is that you will stay with a local host (can be a single person, couple or family).
+This host will provide a welcoming, comfortable base and be able to provide useful info on living and settling in the area.
 You can often find accommodation that includes breakfast and an evening meal.

 A great website offering a good selection of homestay accommodation in the UK is homestay.com